splunk/splunk-connect-for-syslog/docs/configuration.md

 may hide this nuance.
 Lastly, be sure to factor in the syslog-ng data structure overhead (approx. 2x raw message size) when calculating the total buffer size needed.
 To determine the proper size of the disk buffer, consult the "Data Resilience" section below.

+* NOTE: When changing the disk buffering directory, the new directory must exist.
+If it doesn't, then syslog-ng will fail to start.

+* NOTE: When changing the disk buffering directory, if buffering has previously occurd on that instance, a persist file may exist which will prevent syslog-ng from changing the directory.

 | Variable | Values/Default   | Description |
 |----------|---------------|-------------|
 | SC4S_DEST_SPLUNK_HEC_DISKBUFF_ENABLE | yes(default) or no | Enable local disk buffering  |